CosAnca/nucleum/README.md

 }
 ```

-**If you're using React** `yarn add react-hot-loader` and set `react: true` to enable [react-hot-loader](https://github.com/gaearon/react-hot-loader).
+**If you're using React** `yarn add react-hot-loader` or `npm install react-hot-loader` and set `react: true` to enable [react-hot-loader](https://github.com/gaearon/react-hot-loader).
 [Follow the docs](https://github.com/gaearon/react-hot-loader) and update your React app to take advantage.
 Also install `@babel/preset-react` and add it to the babel presets configuration.

 #### `customizeWebpackConfig`

 In the event that an option you need is not exposed, you may access, modify and return a further customized webpackConfig by providing this option as a function.
 The function will receive the Nucleum `webpackConfig`, `env` and `webpack` as params.
-The `env` value will be either `development` (`yarn nucleum`) or `production` (`yarn nucleum build`).
+The `env` value will be either `development` or `production`.

 ```js
 customizeWebpackConfig: function (webpackConfig, env, webpack) {